tigerbeetle/tigerbeetle/docs/about/safety.md

 > we currently consider it safe only for use by trusted components

-TigerBeetle as financial system of record is a trusted component and it should be running in a trusted environment.
+As financial system of record, TigerBeetle is a trusted component and it should be running in a trusted environment.

 Furthermore, TigerBeetle only uses 128-byte [`Account`s](../reference/accounts.md) and